Bin7me/bin7me.github.io/_posts/2013-09-08-going-low-tech-blogging-with-jekyll.markdown

 ## Low Tech, High Life
 A blog usually consists of a content database, a bunch of CSS templates for the frontend, some backend-voodoo in between and a bunch of javascript to glue everything neatly together.
 In return you get a lot of nice features like comments, rich-text-editing, drag-and-drop rearranging, etc.

 Jekyll as a static blog generator works different.
-It too has templates in terms of html files infused [Liquid][liquid], and is able to include javascript, but it offers a complete lack of a database and server-side business logic.
+It too has templates in terms of [Liquid][liquid] infused HTML and is able to include javascript, but it offers a complete lack of a database and server-side business logic.
 This opens up several advantages:

 - No ugly user input that has to be dealt with
 - Posts are written in your text editor of choice